arabic-digital-humanities/root-extraction-validation-data/README.md

 from the text and the manually corrected roots.
 If multiple roots apply, they have been separated using a backslash (`\`).
 If the word is a letter, the root is `#`.

-The text files have been analyzed using SAFAR.
+The text files have been analyzed using [SAFAR](http://arabic.emi.ac.ma/safar/), using [our software](https://github.com/arabic-digital-humanities/research-scripts).
 The directories `khoja`, `isri`, and `alkhalil` contain the output xml files.

 ## License